-- c.
-Operate STSs at angle of 60° from vertical. - Inspect each STS once per month (or 720 hours run time) and each VBS a minimum of once every two months (or 1440 hours run time) (video is acceptable).
-Frequency of monthly inspections may be based on individual turbine unit run time.
-No STS inspections will be scheduled when they will cause excessive TDG due to increased forced spill.
-Summaries of STS and VBS inspections will be included in weekly operation monitoring reports.
-VBS inspections will occur immediately prior to peaks in juvenile fish migrations, which begin about May 1, mid-July, and September 1.
-Inspections will be concentrated on the priority units and others with the longer operating time. frequent inspections may be required by the project biologist or under the following conditions: deterioration of fish conditions, increased debris load in bypass system, and other indications of STS or VBS malfunctions or failure.
-Prior to pulling VBSs for inspections, shut off units and dip gatewells.
-It is not necessary to dip gatewells of units which have been off for 48 hours or longer.

-If STS or VBS damage or plugging is detected, follow procedures in section 3.
-Fish Facilities Maintenance.
-Records of inspections or a summary of such records will be made available to FPOM by the February meeting, upon request.

-- Operate all gatewell orifice systems.
-Inspect each orifice three times daily to assure that the orifice valves and lights are operating correctly.
-Orifices are set to automatically flush 3 times per day, one orifice every 10 minutes.
-Orifices with less than a clear flow jet will be flushed manually during the inspection.
-Manually flush orifices known to have recurring plugging or other problems, especially at the north end.
+- h.
+Video or manually inspect each STS once per month (or 720 hours run time) and each VBS a minimum of once every two months (or 1440 hours run time).
+Frequency of monthly inspections may be based on individual turbine unit run time. - 1.
+No STS inspections will be scheduled when they will cause excessive TDG due to increased forced spill. - 2.
+VBS inspections will occur immediately prior to peaks in juvenile fish migrations, which begin about May 01, mid-July, and September 01. - 3.
+More frequent inspections may be required by the project biologist or under the following conditions: deterioration of fish conditions, increased debris load in bypass system, and other indications of STS or VBS malfunctions or failure. - 4.
+If manually inspecting VBSs, prior to pulling VBSs for inspections, shut off units and dip gatewells.
+It is not necessary to dip gatewells of units that have been off for 48 hours or longer. - i.
+If STS or VBS damage or plugging is detected, follow procedures in Fish Facilities Maintenance.
+Records of inspections or a summary of such records will be made available to FPOM by the February meeting, upon request. - j.
+All gatewell orifice systems should be operational. - 1.
+Orifices automatically flush 3 times per day, one orifice every 10 minutes.
+Orifices with less than a clear flow jet will be flushed manually during the inspection. - 2.
+Manually flush orifices known to have recurring plugging or other problems. - 3.
 Orifice jets will be observed through the light tubes during the inspection.
-Light tubes and orifice tube lenses shall be replaced and kept clean as required so that visual observations of orifice jets are possible during fishway inspections.
+Light tubes and orifice tube lenses shall be replaced and kept clean as required so that visual observations of orifice jets are possible during fishway inspections. - k.
 Replace all burned out orifice lights within 24 hours.
-Orifice lights shall remain lighted 24 hours/day.
+Orifice lights shall remain lighted 24 hours/day. - 1.
 The DSM gallery lights should be left off except when project or other staff is in the gallery.
-Investigation has shown that darkening the gallery results in faster fish evacuation from the DSM channel. - f.
-Observe each STS watt and/or amp gauge at least once each day and record reading once per day.
-If an STS failure occurs, then follow procedures in Section 3.
-Fish Facilities Maintenance.

-- g.
-Inspect all STS gatewells daily.
-The project will clean gatewells before the water surface becomes one-half covered with debris.
-If, due to the volume of debris, it is not possible to keep the gatewell surfaces half clear, they will be cleaned at least once daily.
-Turbines with a gatewell fully covered with debris will not be operated except to be in compliance with other coordinated fish measures, and then only on a last on/first off basis.
-The second powerhouse gatewell orifices will be closed during the cleaning operations.
-After cleaning a gatewell, inspect and, if necessary, clean the orifice in that gatewell and then check gatewell drawdown. - h.
+- 1. The project will clean gatewells before the water surface becomes one-half covered with debris.
+If, due to the volume of debris, it is not possible to keep the gatewell surfaces half clear, they will be cleaned at least once daily. - 1.
+Turbines with a gatewell fully covered with debris will not be operated except to be in compliance with other coordinated fish measures, and then only on a last on/first off basis. - 2.
+Gatewell orifices will be closed during the cleaning operations.
+After cleaning a gatewell, inspect and, if necessary, clean the orifice in that gatewell and then check gatewell drawdown. - m.
 A slight oily sheen is commonly found in many gatewells.
-This may come from sources such as lubricated lifting beams, etc. But, when unusual accumulations of oil (e.g., oil slick) occur in gate slots, they will be removed within 24 hours.
-When this is not possible, the JBS orifice will be closed and the turbine unit will be shut down until cleaning is accomplished.
+This may come from sources such as lubricated lifting beams, etc. When unusual accumulations of oil (e.g., oil slick) occur in gate slots, they will be removed within 24 hours.
+When this is not possible, the gatewell orifice will be closed and the turbine unit will be shut down until cleaning is accomplished.
 Appropriate procedures to remove fish during this situation will be determined in coordination with FPC and NOAA FISHERIES.
-Regardless of unit operating status, oil accumulations will be dealt with promptly. - i.
-Coordinate gatewell cleaning with personnel operating downstream migrant sampling facilities. - j.
+Regardless of unit operating status, oil accumulations will be dealt with promptly. - 1.
+Coordinate gatewell cleaning with personnel operating downstream sampling facilities. - n.
 Reinstall or repair avian predator control lines in present locations as soon as possible following significant damage or removal.
 Install and maintain new avian predator control lines in locations determined to be significantly impacted by avian predators.
-Implement other avian abatement measures as necessary from April through August only. - k.
-Turbine units without a full compliment of STSs will not operate except to be in compliance with other coordinated fish measures. - 1.
-Inspect facilities three times per day.
-Project fish biologist and fish biological staff will conduct at least three inspections per week. - m.
-All TIEs will be removed following the spring juvenile yearling chinook outmigration period, usually in early July.
-The TIEs will be re-installed just prior to the start of the juvenile fish passage season, including, when practicable, prior to early fish releases from Spring Creek NFH.
+Implement other avian abatement measures as necessary from April through August only. - o.
+TIES for units 15-18 will be removed following the spring juvenile yearling chinook out-migration period, usually in early July.